I promise this is the last post where I wax poetic about the action heroine's cinematic past. It's too broad a topic to live in comfortably.

 Dudes had more.
 That's not every dudes fault.
 I'm not salty about it.
 That's just...how it was for a super long time.
 A fact.
 If a male-lead action film flopped, it wasn't used as evidence to never make another male-lead action film.
 Never ever.

 Only very recently have we started to live in the era where a female-led action flick can under-perform, as Tomb Raider is doing now.
 As it was projected to do, and therefore moved out of summer blockbuster territory.
-It's fun if you're a fan, but it's not the best action movie ever made.
-But this time that presents less of a risk to this genre geek.
+But this time, that underperformance presents less of a risk.

 Why?
-Because there is another female-led action flick locked and loaded right behind it.
+Because there's another female-led action flick locked and loaded right behind it.
 Wasp is on her way.
 Wonder Woman will be back on big screens in a sequel.
-This time, I know there are more action heroines forthcoming.
+There are more action heroines forthcoming.

 Back in my day?
 They were few and far between.
 And no, I'm not going to make that uphill in the snow joke.
-Actually, you might think action heroines have been on a slow but steady uphill climb.
-You might think they only emerged with the comic book boom back in the thirties.
-They actually appeared much earlier.
+Actually, action heroines have been on a slow but steady uphill climb for decades.
+You may think they only emerged with the comic book boom back in the thirties.
+Actually, they appeared much earlier.
 As early as silent film.

 In fact, there were several in the silent era.
 As just one example, Pauline from The Perils of Pauline.
 She had to mostly be in danger to do stunts.
 But she existed and that's not nothin'.
 Before that?

-The point?
-This moment in movie history could represent the tip of the spear.
-Are we in a style cycle or are we beginning to see more women in more diverse roles?
-And whatever intentions Lara was designed for, I believe she's a huge part of what lead to this moment.
+This moment in movie history could actually be the tipping point.
+Are we in a style cycle?
+Or, are we beginning to see more women in more diverse roles, for good?
+Whatever the intentions behind Lara's design, I believe she's a huge part of what lead us to this moment.

-In summation, I'm really glad Tomb Raider's box office numbers won't be so closely watched that it's performance is heretofore linked to the potential future success of any action movies starring a woman as the protagonist.
+In summation, I'm really glad Tomb Raider's box office numbers won't be so closely watched that it's performance is heretofore linked to the potential future success of any action movie with a female protagonist.